Agoric/documentation/main/zoe/guide/README.md

 Here's a high-level overview of what would happen:
 1. I make an instance of the swap contract.
-2. I escrow my three bricks with Zoe.
-In return, I get a seat at the contract and a promise for a payout.
+2. I escrow my three bricks with Zoe and make my offer.
+In return, I get an invite to join the contract as the matching offer, and  a promise for a payout.
+I send you the invite.
-3. I use my seat to make the first offer in the swap, and I get back an invite to send to you to be the counter-party.
-4. You inspect the invite and verify that it was created using the `atomicSwap` contract code.
+3. You inspect the invite and verify that it was created using the `atomicSwap` contract code.
-5. You use your invite to escrow your offer (offering five wool for three bricks) with Zoe, getting a seat and a promise for a payout in return.
+4. You use your invite to escrow your offer (offering five wool for three bricks) with Zoe, making a matching offer.
+You get an outcome and a promise for a payout in return.
-6. You use your seat to make a matching offer.
-7. The offer matches and both of our payout promises resolve, mine to the five wool that I wanted, and yours to the three bricks that you wanted.
+5. The offer matches and both of our payout promises resolve, mine to the five wool that I wanted, and yours to the three bricks that you wanted.
 Success!